This article series documents a journey of modifying and improving a 3D printer.

 • 40mm x 20mm axial fan in the power supply

 I can partially understand the choices for the hotend, where space is very limited.
-A slightly less noisy 40mm x 10 instead of a 30mm x 10 extruder fan would have been nice, but their custom molded plastic case limited upgrade options here.
+A slightly less noisy 40mm x 10 instead of a 30mm x 10 extruder fan would have been nice, but their custom molded plastic case limited upgrade options here after the initial design.

-The fan in the power supply is a given for that off-the-shelf product and can’t be changed, but notably it is internally temperature-controlled, so it’s not on full power all the time and only really loud when the bed heating is active, which draws the most power.
+The built-in fan in the power supply is a given for that off-the-shelf product and can’t be changed, but notably it is internally temperature-controlled, so it’s not on full power all the time and only really loud when the bed heating is active, which draws the most power and heats the power supply.

 40mm x 40mm x 10mm Motherboard cooling fans, note the obstacles